 Nobody wants to be holding a phone to their ear for more than a few minutes, let alone indefinitely.
 Do some research on how long residents are kept on hold on average.
 If the wait times are long, see what the company protocols are and if they are doing anything to reduce them, such as setting a benchmark.

-3. Doesn’t outsource call centre functions
+3. They don’t outsource call centre functions.

-4. Has multiple call centres
+4. They have multiple call centres in different locations.

-7. Makes improvements based on residents’ feedback
+7. They make improvements based on resident feedback.

-Getting your questions answered or your issues resolved in just one phone call can really put your mind at ease.
+Getting your questions answered or your issues resolved in just one phone call can put your mind at ease.
 Make sure that you know who to call for various situations.
 Download our infographic, Reporting an Issue in Your Condo Corporation: Who Should You Call? by filling out the form today!